Report illegal dumping in our waterways to 305.792.1817.

 On the Beach

-This past year, the city began hosting beach cleanups to engage community members who are interested in getting involved.
+In 2019, the city began hosting beach cleanups to engage community members who are interested in getting involved.
 Every other month, 50 to 100 of our neighbors collect hundreds of bags of trash from the beach in an effort to be more “ecommitted.”
+In October 2020, the city added three Fill A Bag stations to the beach.
+Reusable buckets hang from 6 foot posts near beach access points and provide beachgoers with on-demand repurposed buckets to fill with trash during their strolls.
+You can find a Fill A Bag station at the Pier Park, Samson Oceanfront Park and Bill Lone beach accesses.
 Additionally, on the beach, all public showers contain automatic shut-off valves to help conserve water.
 To promote a more sustainable energy solution, eight lifeguard towers on the beach are equipped with solar panels that power the city’s free Wi-Fi for all to use including the free Wi-Fi offered along the beach and in the parks.

 In the Parks

 Nearly all of our 11 parks have Soofa benches, where anyone can plug in and charge their devices while on the go.
 The best part about these benches is that they are powered by solar energy.
 At the 2019 Anniversary Celebration, the city distributed reusable straws and utensils to all residents and guests in attendance.